If only I had drunk tea!

 Ah, Saturday.
 The busiest, cray-est, and most overwhelming day of the whole Con.
 And which for me, was strangely relaxing.

 Once at the Convention Center, even though it was barely 9:30, you could already FEEL the crowds, the hustle and bustle of bodies, and the feeling of desperation and excitement all mashed into one.

 Having been through this before, I sharpened my focus and headed upstairs immediately.
 The TMNT 2012 (as most folk call the new rendition of Teenage Mutant Ninja Turtles on Nickelodeon) panel wasn’t until 11:15, but I knew it was going to be tremendously popular (yay!) and it would behoove me to get there early.
 The room was actually strangely not-full, and I was able to just walk in and find a seat.
-I still planned to try and jump ahead a few rows, though – last year, the (ex-)bf scored us a spot right in the very front so we could wave at Kevin Richardson.
+I still planned to try and jump ahead a few rows, though – last year, the (ex-)bf scored us a spot right in the very front.
 Personally lacking that gung-ho, assertive manner, I was going to rely on stealth and manipulation.

 Or just look for some friends, whichever.